Regulatory actions for Sept. 13, 2023

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Annalise.ai, Corvista.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Affimed, Arcutis, Biontech, Cygenica, Eikon, Gain, Hoth, Moderna, Pfizer.

 Briefs